Crushoverride007/bluekbmvirtualpass/README.md

    composer require werneckbh/laravel-qr-code
    ```

+* To add to the spice we've added a google maps card, to feature in most important phases of our project

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.